ethereum-optimism/optimism/specs/introduction.md

 guaranteed to _only_ finalize correct (ie. valid) rollup block hashes given a **single honest verifier** assumption.
 If there is ever an invalid block hash asserted on layer 1, an honest verifier will prove it is invalid and win a bond.

-**Footnote**: There are two main ways to enforce validity of a rollup: fraud proofs (optimistic rollup) and validity proofs (zkRollup).
-For the purposes of this spec we only focus on fraud proofs but it is worth noting that validity proofs can also be plugged in once they have been made feasible.
+**Footnote**: There are two main ways to enforce validity of a rollup: fault proofs (optimistic rollup) and validity proofs (zkRollup).
+For the purposes of this spec we only focus on fault proofs but it is worth noting that validity proofs can also be plugged in once they have been made feasible.

 ## Network Participants